How To Use Let’s Go Geography with Multiple Grades

 First of all, coloring the flags is fine, but older kids may want to use colored pencils, not crayons, and glue them on the “Flags of [Continent]” page included in the curriculum, rather than the supplemental Passport.

-Secondly, older students will find the country on the continent map, just like the smaller kids, but they won’t stop there.
+Secondly, older students will find the country on the continent map included in the curriculum, just like the smaller kids, but they won’t stop there.

-As they learn about the country, they will locate all points of interest as these things are discussed.
+As they learn about the country, students find key places and points of interest as they are discussed.

-For instance, if you mention the Serengeti National Park in your discussion of Tanzania, they should pinpoint its location on their Tanzania map, shading and labeling it.
+For instance, if you mention the Serengeti National Park in your discussion of Tanzania, you then pinpoint its location on the Tanzania map to label it.

-Although simply reviewing the highlights in each lesson may give some kids enough to write about, outside resources (like a book, website, or atlas) allow older kids to look at topics that the little ones skip, such as government, politics, wars, civil unrest, and the like.
+Although simply reviewing the highlights in each lesson will give kids enough to write about on their Discovery Pack pages, outside resources (like a book, website, or atlas) give greater detail and may allow older kids to look at topics that the little ones skip, such as government, politics, war, and history.

 What outside resources can you use?

-One option is to require students to purchase DK’s Geography of the World.
-This atlas lists the countries grouped by the continents, similar to what Let’s Go Geography does.
+An atlas is a very good option.
+Our preferred atlas is DK’s Geography of the World.
+This atlas lists countries grouped by their continents, similar to what Let’s Go Geography does.

 Suggested Schedule: Grade 3-5